languagetool-org/languagetool-org.github.io/http-server.md

 users](https://languagetool.org/business).
   * The [Windows](https://languagetool.org/windows) and [Mac](https://languagetool.org/mac) desktop apps will not work with this approach.

+On MacOS you can install the server using [brew](https://github.com/Homebrew/brew):

+    brew install languagetool

 ### Starting from Command Line

 The next three steps are optional but strongly recommended on Linux and Mac for